 Pittosporum

-Pittosporums are versatile evergreen shrubs that are grown for their neat, attractive foliage that ranges from dark to apple green or grey-green or purple-black, depending on the variety.
-They have inconspicuous but highly scented flowers in May and June.
+Pittosporums are versatile evergreen shrubs grown for their neat, attractive foliage that ranges from dark to apple green or grey-green or purple-black, depending on the variety.
+Flowers appear in May and June, and while often inconspicuous they are in some varieties highly scented.
 Some varieties can be lightly clipped into a pleasing shape.
 They are a good choice for a sunny spot in mild areas or seaside gardens.

 H x S: from 60cm x 60cm